 The neck can also be damaged during a sudden movement.
 It is one of the most painful injuries.
 Throughout the period of inflammation, dogs often shout as if you were walking on the tail even though you are not touching them.

 The temporomandibular joints (jaws) can also get injured during a landing “on the face”.
 And pain can be noticed instantly, sometimes even with a scream, or when cooling down after the exercise (sometimes even the next day).

 In the most serious cases, but fortunately rarer, a dog can have fractures or tearing of the growth plates.
 These fractures are difficult to treat because they are often spiral fractures, as as result of a twist of the long bone at the time of landing.
 The bone most often affected by this type of fracture is the tibia.

 All these problems were consequences in an”acute” injury but we must not forget that these injuries can also be chronic.
 By repeating the same movements, we will find osteoarthritis on the most stressed joints: knees, hips, vertebrae (dorsal and lumbar), wrists and shoulders.”

 Excitement and stress hormones

-As previously mentioned, excitment causes the survival process to be triggered in the dog’s body: fats, sugar, increase in heart rate, increase in blood pressure, stress hormones, … His body prepares for action.
+As previously mentioned, let us remember that the excitation causes the triggering of the survival process in the dog’s body: fats, sugar, increase of the cardiac rhythm, increase of the blood pressure, stress hormones, … His body prepares for action.

-It is best to avoid exciting and / or stressful situations.
-As we have just seen, in case of excessive excitment or stress, the brain is monopolized by the physical survival instinct and therefore cannot manage anything else .
-Any new information remains without follow-up, the brain being unable to devote itself to it.
+The ideal is to avoid exciting and / or stressful situations.
+Remember: in case of excessive excitation or stress, the brain is monopolized by the physical reactions of survival and therefore can not manage anything else in the same period of time.
+The new information remains without follow-up, the brain being unable to devote itself to it.

-Overcoming a challenge such as retrieving an item reinforces the confidence.
+Overcoming a challenge like carrying an item reinforces the confidence of our dog.